-We may sell our common stock under this prospectus in any one or more of the following ways:
+We may sell our securities under this prospectus in any one or more of the following ways:

-- · directly to investors, including through a specific bidding, auction or other process; - · to investors through agents; - · directly to agents; - to brokers or dealers; - through underwriting syndicates led by one or more managing underwriters; - through one or more underwriters acting alone; and - through a combination of any such methods of sale.
+- directly to investors, including through a specific bidding, auction or other process; - to investors through agents; - directly to agents; - to brokers or dealers; - through underwriting syndicates led by one or more managing underwriters; - through one or more underwriters acting alone; and - through a combination of any such methods of sale.

 Any underwritten offering may be on a best efforts or a firm commitment basis.
-If underwriters are used in the sale, the common stock acquired by the underwriters will be for their own account.
-The underwriters may resell such common stock from time to time in one or more transactions, including without limitation negotiated transactions, at fixed public offering prices or at varying prices determined by the underwriters at the time of sale.
-Common stock may be offered to the public either through underwriting syndicates represented by managing underwriters or directly by one or more underwriters.
-The obligations, if any, of the underwriter to purchase any common stock will be subject to certain conditions.
-The underwriters will be obligated to purchase all of the common stock if any are purchased.
+If underwriters are used in the sale, the securities acquired by the underwriters will be for their own account.
+The underwriters may resell such securities from time to time in one or more transactions, including without limitation negotiated transactions, at fixed public offering prices or at varying prices determined by the underwriters at the time of sale.
+Securities may be offered to the public either through underwriting syndicates represented by managing underwriters or directly by one or more underwriters.
+The obligations, if any, of the underwriter to purchase any securities will be subject to certain conditions.
+The underwriters will be obligated to purchase all of the securities if any are purchased.
 Any public offering price and any discounts or concessions allowed, reallowed, or paid to dealers may be changed from time to time.

 We may also make direct sales through subscription rights distributed to our stockholders on a pro rata basis, which may or may not be transferable.
-In any distribution of subscription rights to stockholders, if all of the common stock is not subscribed for, we may then sell the unsubscribed securities directly to third parties or may engage the services of one or more underwriters, dealers, or agents, including standby underwriters, to sell the unsubscribed securities to third parties.
+In any distribution of subscription rights to stockholders, if all of the securities are not subscribed for, we may then sell the unsubscribed securities directly to third parties or may engage the services of one or more underwriters, dealers, or agents, including standby underwriters, to sell the unsubscribed securities to third parties.

-If a dealer is used in an offering of common stock, we will sell the common stock to the dealer as principal.
-The dealer may then resell such common stock to the public at varying prices to be determined by such dealer at the time of resale.
+If a dealer is used in an offering of securities, we will sell the securities to the dealer as principal.
+The dealer may then resell such securities to the public at varying prices to be determined by such dealer at the time of resale.

-The distribution of the common stock may be effected from time to time in one or more transactions:
+The distribution of the securities may be effected from time to time in one or more transactions:

-- at a fixed price or prices, which may be changed; - at market prices prevailing at the time of sale; - · at prices related to such prevailing market prices; or - at negotiated prices.
+- at a fixed price or prices, which may be changed; - at market prices prevailing at the time of sale; - at prices related to such prevailing market prices; or - at negotiated prices.